 Towards a resilient society

-On 11 November, the Insitute for Positive Health (iPH), the Dutch organisation for health research and care innovation (ZonMw) and the Health Council of the Netherlands (GR) are organising a festive conference to reflect together on the 10 years of applying this dynamic vision on health and to explore possible routes towards a resilient society.
+On 11 November, the Institute for Positive Health (iPH), the Dutch organisation for health research and care innovation (ZonMw) and the Health Council of the Netherlands (GR) are organising a festive conference to reflect together on the 10 years of applying this dynamic vision on health and to explore possible routes towards a resilient society.

 What are the next steps we need to take together to make Positive Health and Trusted Networks add value in all domains, so health inequalities become smaller, we age more vitally, and we can have a more open dialogue about social issues?
 What impact would this have, and how can we keep healthcare affordable?

 We have designed a special online programme for our international participants. to join in the English livestream.
-There are online session as well as prerecorded video’s and you can participate in live workshops and Q&A sessions.
+There are online session as well as prerecorded videos and you can participate in live workshops and Q&A sessions.

-We will share a presentation about Positive Health by Karolien van den Brekel and she will answer questions in a live Q&A session together with Alex Jadad.
+For whom is interested we will share a presentation about Positive Health by Karolien van den Brekel and she will answer questions in a live Q&A session together with Alex Jadad.